jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 ### 16.2.4 Tahoe, Reno, and Fast Recovery

-Tahoe:
+#### Tahoe
 When congestion happens caused by either RTO or fast retransmit:
 1. sshthresh =  cwnd /2
 2. cwnd = MSS
 3. slow start unitl cwnd > ssthresh

+#### Reno
+One problem with Tahoe slow start is that it can cause the connection to `significantly underutilize` the available bandwidth while the sending TCP goes through slow start to get back to the point at which it was operating before the packet loss.

-Ultimately, if packet loss is detected by duplicate ACKs (invoking fast retransmit), *cwnd* is instead reset to the last value of *ssthresh* instead of only 1 SMSS.
+If packet loss is detected by duplicate ACKs (invoking fast retransmit), cwnd is instead reset to the last value of ssthresh instead of only 1 SMSS.
+1. sshthresh =  cwnd /2
+2. cwnd = sshthresh + MSS
+3. slow start unitl cwnd > ssthresh

-Fast Recovery:
+#### Fast Recovery
 Any ACKs that are received, even while recovering after a loss, still represent opportunities to inject new packets into the network.
 This became the basis of the **fast recovery** procedure.
 Fast recovery allows cwnd to (temporarily) grow by 1 SMSS for each ACK received while recovering.

  Any nonduplicate (“good”) ACK causes TCP to exit recovery and reduces the congestion back to its pre-inflated value.